iamharshvardhan27/Simple-Signup-Page-With-Form-Validation/README.md

 # Features
 - Email and Password Fields: Basic form fields for user registration.
 - Input Validation: Real-time validation to ensure correct email format and secure password criteria.

+# Technologies Used
+- HTML: Structure and content of the sign-up page.
+- CSS: Styling and layout for a visually appealing design.
+- JavaScript: Client-side validation for form inputs.